pimuzzo/twiggy/README.md

 # twiggy

-Util written in python to do "live" tweetings
+Util written in python to do "live" tweeting

 Req:
 <br>